linkerd/website/linkerd.io/content/2/faq/_index.md

 ## What's the difference between Linkerd and Envoy?

-[Envoy](https://envoyproxy.io) is a proxy.
-Linkerd is a service mesh: it has a control plane and a data plane, and the data plane is implemented as a set of proxies.
+[Envoy](https://envoyproxy.io) is a proxy, not a service mesh.
+Linkerd is a service mesh: it has a control plane and a data plane, and the data plane is implemented with proxies.
 Envoy can be used as a *component* of a service mesh, but Linkerd uses a different proxy, simply called [linkerd2-proxy](https://github.com/linkerd/linkerd2-proxy).

 ## Why doesn't Linkerd use Envoy?

 Envoy is a general-purpose proxy.
-By instead using linkerd2-proxy, which is built specifically for the service mesh sidecar use case, Linkerd can be significantly smaller and faster than Envoy-based service meshes.
+By using linkerd2-proxy, which has been built specifically for the service mesh sidecar use case, Linkerd can be significantly smaller and faster than Envoy-based service meshes.
 Additionally, the choice of Rust for linkerd2-proxy allows Linkerd to avoid a whole class of CVEs and vulnerabilities that can impact proxies written in non-memory-safe